-The following table shows the risk level for each type of pollen derived by applying NAB guidelines to our data and taking percentile values from the extended season for each type of pollen.
+The following table shows the risk level for each type of pollen.
+We apply NAB (National Allergy Bureau) guidelines to our data and take percentile values from the extended season for each pollen type.

 hay fever symptoms are easier to manage as the rain tends to wash the pollen away.

 Top Five Tips to Prevent Hay Fever Symptoms